 - No contract

-- Get $10 a month off for every line on the Unlimited Plan when you use your own device or phone or when you buy a phone for the full price
+- Get $10 a month off for every line on the Unlimited Plan when you use your own device or phone or buy a phone for the full price.

-- You will save $20 a month for every line till July 30, 2020, using the bring your own device or when you buy a phone for a full price
+- You will save $20 a month for every line until July 30, 2022, using your own device or when you buy a phone for a full price.

 - Unlimited plan price at $160 a month plus $100 upfront fee